A Kindle Carol, part 1

 This story continues in Part 2.

-This post by Bufo Calvin originally appeared in the I Love My Kindle blog.
+This post by Bufo Calvin originally appeared in the I Love My Kindle blog on December 1, 2009.